 There are four main types of flour you’ll commonly see at your grocery store:

 - All purpose flour.
-This is my go-to flour to use for making a stand mixer pie crust, not only because it’s the cheapest and most accessible, but also because it’s the easiest to work with.
+This is my go-to flour to use for making a stand mixer pie crust.
+Not only because it’s the cheapest and most accessible, but also because it’s the easiest to work with.
 It has a middling protein content (10–12%).
-Some bakers use a mix of all purpose and pastry flour, but there’s no need to go out and buy pastry flour specifically for this recipe.
-100% all purpose will do.
+Some bakers use a mix of all purpose and pastry flour, but there’s no need to buy pastry flour specifically for this recipe.
+100% all purpose flour will do.

 - Pastry flour (cake flour).
-While pastry flour and cake flour are two different things, they are used interchangeably by some brands.
-Both have lower protein content than all purpose flour, although pastry flour is generally higher protein (8–10%) than cake flour (6–8%).
+While pastry flour and cake flour are two different things, they’re used interchangeably by some brands.
+Both have lower protein content than all purpose flour, although pastry flour is has more protein (8–10%) than cake flour (6–8%).
 High protein leads to high gluten network formation which leads to dense, stodgy cakes, which is why these flours have lower protein.
 But when it comes to pie dough, we do want a bit of gluten formation because the pie crust has to be sturdy enough to be rolled into a thin sheet, and to hold itself together along with the filling inside.
-This can be more difficult to achieve with such low-protein flours.
+This is more difficult to achieve with low-protein flours.

 - Whole wheat flour.
 The protein content of whole wheat flours fluctuates between brands, but is on the high side somewhere between 11–15%.
-But the presence of bran (those tough brown flakes you’ll find in your whole wheat flour) disrupts the formation of gluten, and it also absorbs more water leading to a drier dough.
-Because of the variability between brands and the extra difficulty introduced by the bran, I don’t recommend trying whole wheat flour if you’re a beginner.
-I don’t have experience with these myself, but I’ve heard that “white whole wheat flour” or “whole wheat pastry flour” are good alternatives to the traditional whole wheat flour and are easier to bake with.
+But the presence of bran (those tough brown flakes you’ll find in your whole wheat flour) disrupts the formation of gluten.
+It also absorbs more water, leading to a drier dough.
+Because of the variability between brands and extra difficulty introduced by the bran, I don’t recommend trying whole wheat flour if you’re a beginner.
+I don’t have experience with these myself, but I’ve heard that “white whole wheat flour” or “whole wheat pastry flour” are good alternatives to the traditional whole wheat flour.

 - Bread flour (hard flour).
-The type of flour has even higher protein than all purpose flour, usually at least 12%.
+Bread flour has even higher protein than all purpose flour, usually at least 12%.
 As the name suggests, it’s best suited for bread where you want high gluten development.
-I don’t recommend using this type of flour for pie dough because it’s easy to overwork the dough and cause it to become tough.
+I don’t recommend using bread flour for pie dough because it’s easy to overwork the dough.
+Overworked dough will become tough.

 Butter vs Shortening